beothorn/telegramAIConnector/wiki/falai-tools.md

 - `prompt` – description of the image to generate.
 - `outputFileName` – file name for the generated image.

-## describeImage
-Runs an image through `fal-ai/llava-1.5-7b` and returns a description and OCR text.

-Argument:
-- `fileName` – uploaded image to analyse.

 ## audioToText
 Transcribes an audio file with the `fal-ai/whisper` model.